 We know that A.G.
 BARR has improved its bottom line lately, but is it going to grow revenue?
-If you're interested, you could check this free report showing consensus revenue forecasts.
+You could check out this free report showing analyst revenue forecasts.

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
+Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
 It's fair to say that the TSR gives a more complete picture for stocks that pay a dividend.
-As it happens, A.G.
-BARR's TSR for the last 3 years was -40%, which exceeds the share price return mentioned earlier.
-And there's no prize for guessing that the dividend payments largely explain the divergence!
+In the case of A.G.
+BARR, it has a TSR of -20% for the last 5 years.
+That exceeds its share price return that we previously mentioned.
+The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective